brianhigh/OpsReportCardBook/README.md

 [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/), several
 [XML utilities](http://xmlsoft.org/sources/win32/) (iconv, zlib, libxml2, and
 libxmlsec), and [MiKTeX](https://miktex.org/download).
-From MiKTeK's package manager, you will need to install "titling" and "lastpage".
+From MiKTeK's package manager, you will need to install "titling", "lastpage", and "url".
 And you will need to modify your PATH environment variable with the equivalent of these changes:

 ```
 set PATH=%PATH%;C:\Program Files\Git\bin;C:\Program Files (x86)\Pandoc;C:\XML\bin